Wells Fargo Active Cash Card Review

 What we don't like

-The opportunity cost of going with a flat-rate cashback credit card like the Wells Fargo Active Cash card is that you give up the potential to earn higher rewards on individual spending categories (like gas, groceries, online shopping) that other cards offer.
+The opportunity cost of going with a flat-rate cashback credit card like the Wells Fargo Active Cash card is that you give up the potential to earn higher rewards on individual spending categories.
+A good counter to earnings FOMO is to use a bonus-category rewards card that pays a higher cash back rate on specific purchases (whether it's gas, groceries or dining out) and a flat-rate card for everything else.

 There are lots of rules around the more unusual cashback redemption options.
 So read Wells Fargo’s rewards fine print for specifics about what’s allowed, redemption minimums ($20 if you want it in cash, $25 to apply to your card or a Wells checking/savings account) and who to contact to get the loot you’ve earned.

-Note that those direct transfers into a checking or savings account (including ATM access) only work if you’re a Wells Fargo banking customer.
+Note that direct transfers or earned rewards into a checking or savings account (including ATM access) only work if you’re a Wells Fargo banking customer.

-You’ll wanna be a model credit-card-carrying citizen to avoid getting smacked with a steep (up to $40) late payment fee.
+You’ll wanna be a model credit-card-carrying citizen to avoid getting smacked with the Wells Fargo card's steep (up to $40) late payment fee.

 Although you get “zero liability” protection against unauthorized transactions, the card lacks other cover-your-butt features such as purchase protection and extended warranties.